 Skip to main content

-Autism may also be called ASD (Autistic Spectrum Disorder) or Autistic Spectrum Condition (ASC).
-You can’t tell that someone has ASC just by looking at them.
+Autism is a spectrum condition – it can affect brothers and sisters in lots of different ways.
+Autistic people may need lots of help or very little help.
+Some autistic people have difficulties learning and others do not.
+You can’t tell that someone is autistic just by looking at them.
 Autism lasts for all of a person’s life but they can still do a lot of things and learn a lot of skills.

 What is it like for siblings if their brother or sister has autism?

-Siblings often have a really good relationship with their brother or sister with ASC.
+Siblings often have a really good relationship with their autistic brothers and sisters.
 However, they may sometimes feel that everything is about putting their brother or sisters’ needs first.
 It may be hard to go on days out or to do things that other families do.
 Even though siblings understand that their brother or sister need lots of extra attention and help sometimes, they can feel left out or jealous of the extra time which their parents spend with them.
 They may feel that they have to look after their brother or sister all the time.

 What does it mean?

-If someone has ASC, their brain works differently.
-They may not understand what is happening, or why.
+If someone is autistic, their brain works differently.
+They may not always understand what is happening, or why.
 They sometimes find it hard to be around other people or they may react differently to what is going on around them.

-People with ASC may be affected in five main ways.
+Autistic people may be affected in 3 different ways.

-2. They may find it difficult to use their imagination.
-This may mean they can’t join in ‘make-believe’ games.
-They may like doing the same things at the same times every day and get very upset when these routines are broken.
+2. Behaviours and interests – Autistic people may like doing the same things at the same times every day and get upset when these routines are broken.
 They may like to have things always in the same place.
 Your brother or sister may also have lots of things they are good at.
 They might be good at concentrating on one activity at a time or have interesting hobbies or topics they know lots about.

-5. Some people with autism are also affected through their senses.
+3. Senses – Some autistic people are also affected through their senses.
+They may be more sensitive or less sensitive than non-autistic people.
 Their hearing may be very sensitive and they may not like loud noises.
-They may have a very strong sense of taste and be a bit limited in the food choices which they make.
-They may also dislike being touched or hugged.
-Some people with autism may also have epilepsy.
-Some people with autism may also have difficult behaviour.
+They may have a very strong sense of taste and be only like a small number of types of food.
+They may not enjoy being touched or hugged.

 What treatment is there?